Posted on March 18, 2021 | Branding

 An alternative to browser caching is image compression.
 This process involves reducing the size of your image files so that they take less time to load.

-When compressing images, make sure that the file size does not exceed a few hundred kilobytes.
-Also, try to maintain image quality during compression.
+When compressing images, ensure the file size does not exceed a few hundred kilobytes.
+Also, try to maintain the image quality during compression.
 A small file size won’t matter if you compromise the quality of your image.

 6. Select the Right Image Format

-When adding photos to your website, choose the image format that’s best for your site.
+When adding photos to your website, choose the best image format for your site.
 Although you have many options to choose from, opt for one of the following formats:

-• WebP – This is the only format supported by both Firefox and Chrome.
-If you’re going to use this, go for lossy or lossless compression.
+• WebP is the only format supported by Firefox and Chrome.
+If you’re going to use this, choose lossy or lossless compression.

 • JPEG – This option is best for photographs.
 Feel free to adjust the quality level of your pictures before uploading.

 • PNG – This image format is best for logos, text, and line drawings.
-Although they generate better quality images, they come with large file size.
+Although it generates better-quality images, it has a large file size.
 Remember to compress your PNG files before uploading.

 7. Follow the Relevant Copyright Laws

-Make sure that the images you’re uploading do not violate any copyright law.
+Ensure that the images you’re uploading do not violate copyright law.
 You may face an image copyright lawsuit that can hurt your business reputation and cost you a lot of money.
-An example of this situation is using an image from an online stock photo provider, such as Shutterstock and Getty, without permission or a license.
+An example of this situation is using an image from an online stock photo provider, such as Shutterstock or Getty, without permission or a license.

 Apart from a lawsuit, you could receive a DMCA takedown notice if you commit copyright infringement.
 Google takes note of all valid copyright violations your website receives.
 If these infractions stack up, your business site could appear lower in the search results.

-The good news is you have multiple solutions to avoid copyright conflict.
+The good news is that you have multiple solutions to avoid copyright conflict.

 The first is to ask for consent or permission from the rights holder.
 Another is to use pictures that you took yourself.
-If both options aren’t doable, download royalty-free stock images that are safe for commercial use.
+If neither option is doable, download royalty-free stock images that are safe for commercial use.
 Some stock photo websites include Pexels, Pixabay, Unsplash, and Freepik.

-When you’re uploading images on your website, you need to consider the users who are browsing your site on a mobile device.
+When you’re uploading images on your website, you need to consider the users browsing your site on a mobile device.
 You can cater to mobile users by creating responsive images.
-This means that your website’s photos will scale with the size of the images whether the visitor is using a smartphone or a desktop PC.
+This means that your website’s photos will scale with the size of the images, whether the visitor is using a smartphone or a desktop PC.

-One way to make your images responsive is to use srcset, an HTML code that instructs the browser to load multiple versions of a picture for several screen resolutions.
+One way to make your images responsive is to use srcset, an HTML code instructing the browser to load multiple picture versions for several screen resolutions.

 9. Share Your Images

 Just like pages filled with written content, links can affect the rankings of image-heavy websites.
-You can bump up your chances of ranking in the search results when your site has links from high-authority websites.
+You can increase your chances of ranking in the search results when your site has links from high-authority websites.
 Given this, you should have many users see (and, if possible, link to) your content.

-You’re at an advantage when your site features lots of original visual content.
+You’re at an advantage when your site features many original visual content.
 Pictures are more attractive to users than long chunks of text.
 This means that your image-heavy site is more shareable.

 10. Consider Lazy Loading